rysavy-ondrej/ethanol/Deploy/Docker/Readme.md

-# Docker-based deployment
+# Docker-based Deployment for Ethanol Application

-The docker-based deployment consists of three containers:

-* Fluent-Bit
+The Ethanol application leverages Docker to streamline its deployment, ensuring scalability and ease of management.
+This guide provides an overview of the application's deployment structure.

+### Containers

+* fluentbit-service: This container contains Fluent-Bit and is responsible for data ingestion.
-* PostgreSQL
+* postgres-service: The PostgreSQL database where the application's data resides.
-* Ethanol.ContextBuilder

-Fluent-Bit and PostgreSQL are publicly accessible:
+* ethanol-service: This container processes the incoming data and helps in building the context using implemented Ethanol.ContextBuilder application.

+### Open access points

-* tcp/1600 is an input entry point accepting Flowmon's JSON data.
-These records are then forwarded to the ethanol application for processing.
+* fluentbit-service tcp/1600: Accepts Flowmon's JSON data.
+Once ingested, the records are directed to the Ethanol application for subsequent processing.

-* tcp/1605 is an entry point for communicating with PostgreSQL.
-It can be used to populate the enrichment table `enrichment_data` used by ethanol for reading some extra information for hosts and access the table with a computed context called `host_context`.
+* postgres-service tcp/1605: Utilized for direct communication with the PostgreSQL database.
+This port allows you to:

+  1. Populate the enrichment_data table, which the Ethanol application reads to gather supplementary information about hosts.
+  2. Access the host_context table where the computed context information is stored.

+### Volume Mappings

+__fluentbit-service__

+* ./log:/var/log: This maps the local log folder from the host machine to the /var/log directory inside the fluentbit-service container.
+This means that logs written to /var/log inside the container will actually be stored on the host machine inside the log directory.

+* ./fluent-bit.conf:/fluent-bit/etc/fluent-bit.conf: This maps a local configuration file, fluent-bit.conf, to its respective configuration path inside the Fluent Bit container.
+This allows you to customize the behavior of Fluent Bit using your local configuration.

+__postgres-service__

+* ./data:/var/lib/postgresql/data: This maps the local data folder to the PostgreSQL data directory inside the postgres-service container.
+This ensures that the database files and any changes to them persist across container restarts.

+* ./ethanol-db-init.sql:/docker-entrypoint-initdb.d/ethanol.sql: This maps a local SQL file, ethanol-db-init.sql, to the initialization scripts directory in the PostgreSQL container.
+This script will be executed when the container starts up for the first time.
+It contains comands to prepare the ethanol data abse and create required tables.

+__ethanol-service__

+* ./netify:/var/netify: This maps the local netify folder to the /var/netify directory inside the ethanol-service container.
+This can be used to insert and update the Netify dataset.

+### Processing pipeline

-The application works by reading the input data from Flowmon and processing them into context-based information.
+1. Data Ingestion: The application starts by reading the incoming data from Flowmon through Fluent-Bit's input endpoint.
+2. Data Processing: The Ethanol application processes this raw data to extract context-specific information.
-The resulting data is then stored in PostgreSQL table `host_context`.
+3. Storage: The refined and processed data is then stored in the host_context table inside the PostgreSQL container.

 ![Docker Architecture](EthanolDockerArchitecture.png)

+### Data Storage Scheme

 The PostgreSQL database is created with two tables: